Welcome to another episode of B2B Marketing & More!

 Kyle Roof: So that’s where you might want to consider using more of the transcript because that’s going to be free content for you that you didn’t have to write often, though.
 Uh, it looks gross, right?
 It’s like a giant page of text.

 Pam Didner: Like it’s just a text as a marketer.
 I was like, “you know what?
 I’m a marketer.
 I cannot deal with that.”
 So in the past, I think I did a transcript, now I don’t even do that.

 Kyle Roof: You can do other things.
 You can get a little creative, like the sliders and dropdowns and stuff like that.
 So you don’t necessarily have to just have a wall of text on your page.
 You can break it up into sliders and dropdowns.
 You can be creative with your CSS.
 The only thing Google requires is that you’re not trying to have a cloak or hide the text, you know?
 So Google only sees it, but humans don’t.
 So if humans can see it, and they can see it, you’re within Google’s guidelines.
 And so, you may want to consider the transcripts in a dropdown.

 Pam Didner: So is it possible I can add like a couple of paragraphs and then, um, then you can click on “read more”, and then you can see the transcript.

 Kyle Roof: Yeah.
 And I’m again, remember the basics, though.
 So think about, so what is this podcast episode about, right.
-And then, you know, you want to think about a target keyword that somebody actually might be searching for that particular information.
+Then, you know, you want to think about a target keyword that somebody actually might be searching for that particular information.
 And then that would go into your, your meta title, your page, title, your age, within the paragraph text to make sure that it’s in that transcript and it’s not, then that could be part of your description and that it’s in the URL.
 And then you hit some of your basics from there.